nvincenthill/portfolio/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+I make a concerted effort to use only unlicensed content - If I have included your work submit a pull request and I will remove it.

 ## Acknowledgments